softwareunderground/52things/README.md

 If you have a topic you wish someone would write about, please add it here:

-- Three ways to get started.
+- Three ways to get started in geocomputing.
 - Drop everything and learn X (Julia?
 Clojure?).
 - Getting started in HPC in 3 easy steps.
 - Only a quantum computer can do geology.
 - Geocomputing at enterprise scale.
-- Open sourcing a corporate
+- Open sourcing a corporate software project.
 - Data standards, lol.
 - Geocomputing in the year 2028.
 - Teaching geoscientists to code.